boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/data-connectors/mariadb.md

       * The table must have a primary key column and date column to configure the incremental refresh option.
       * The Views must have a date column to configure the incremental refresh option and unique column(s) is optional which is used to update the modified records.

-      If you configure it, then the data source will work on [Incremental update](/cloud-bi/working-with-data-source/data-connectors/sql-data-source/#incremental-update), otherwise it will work on [Full load](/cloud-bi/working-with-data-source/data-connectors/sql-data-source/#full-load) concept.
-Finally, click **Connect**.
+   If you configured it, then the data source will work on [Incremental update](/cloud-bi/working-with-data-source/data-connectors/sql-data-source/#incremental-update), otherwise works on [Full load](/cloud-bi/working-with-data-source/data-connectors/sql-data-source/#full-load) concept.
+And finally click **Connect**.

    ![Preview](/static/assets/cloud/working-with-datasource/data-connectors/images/common/Preview_Extract.png#max-width=100%)